Shivansps/VPC_Compressor/README.md

 Default value is ".ogg .wav .fc2 .fs2 .tbm .tbl"<br/><br/>

 max_threads<br/>
-The max number of compression threads, this is the maximum ammount of simultaneuos compression tasks.<br/>
+The max number of compression threads, this is the maximum amount of simultaneous compression tasks.<br/>
 Default value is 4<br/><br/>

 fix_pofs<br/>